-ACYI delivers over $.5 million of in-kind support to 5 Partner school districts and over 75 community partners to help youth-centered teams identify tangible practices that create measurable impact on the lives of children and youth in our community.
+ACYI delivers over $.5 million of in-kind support to 5 Partner school districts and several community partners to help youth-centered teams identify tangible practices that create measurable impact on the lives of children and youth in our community.

 - Build a Shared Community Vision of Long-Term Impact